npearsonat/book_review_classification/README.md

 ## Approach

 **Data Cleaning:**
-- Selected rows with greater than 10 helpfullness ratings.
+- Selected rows with greater than 10 helpfulness ratings.
 - Took random sample of 100k remaining rows for ease of use.
 - Cleaned up columns and combined metadata and review datasets.

 **Feature Engineering Innovation:**
-- Created helpful/not helpful feature based on helpfullness scores of greater than 0.8.
+- Created helpful/not helpful feature based on helpfulness scores of greater than 0.8.
 - Combined TF-IDF text vectors with 11 custom linguistic features
 - Engineered sentiment ratio features that captured review nuance better than basic sentiment scores
 - Created writing style indicators (caps ratio, punctuation patterns) that proved surprisingly predictive